-Despite often being used interchangeably, the terms agile working and flexible working refer to completely separate styles of work, requiring different kinds of office design and infrastructure.
-We explain the difference between agile and flexible working, what each looks like and offer insight from Oktra Creative Director Dominic Dugan.
+Despite often being used interchangeably, the terms agile working and flexible working refer to separate styles of work, requiring different kinds of office design and infrastructure.
+We explain the difference between hybrid, flexible and agile working, what each looks like with insight from Oktra Creative Director Dominic Dugan.

 Flexible working is a term whose definition has shifted slightly with use over the years, especially along with the recent rise in hybrid working.
 Most often, flexible working refers to the arrangements made between employer and employee to allow for flexible working hours.
 However, offering flexible working also means that you can accommodate employees with different access needs, and who might prefer remote working or have childcare responsibilities.
 This fluidity is why definitions of flexible working often overlap with those of hybrid working models, which allow for a balance between remote and office-based working.